ueberdosis/tiptap/docs/src/docPages/overview/upgrade-guide.md

 ### Install tiptap 2.x

-Once you have uninstalled the old version of tiptap, install the core repository and starter kit:
+Once you have uninstalled the old version of tiptap, install the new Vue 2 package and the starter kit:

 ```
 # install with npm